2LV/Alerio/README.md

 No. Alerio automates trade executions from signals, but success still depends on your trading psychology and the signals you follow.

 **Do I Need Trading Experience to Use Alerio?**
-Intermediate experience is preferable.
+Intermediate experience is recommended.
 Alerio is a tool, not a shortcut.
-You should understand alerts, risk, and strategy.
+You should understand alerts, risk management, and strategy before doing any type of trading, including automation.

 **Is Alerio Beginner-Friendly?**
 Yes, but basic trading knowledge is recommended to configure and follow quality alerts effectively.